Winchester, Christopher Headshot

 Biography

-Christopher (Chris) C. Winchester is an award-winning research- and teaching-oriented Ph.D. candidate in organizational behavior at the Carlson School of Management within the Department of Work and Organizations.
-At the University of Minnesota, Winchester's current research activities focus on theoretical development and the use of advanced mixed methods to better understand the motives and consequences of being a performance outlier (i.e., star performers, high performers, and strategic underperformers).
+Christopher (Chris) C. Winchester is an award-winning research- and teaching-oriented Ph.D. candidate in organizational behavior at the Carlson School of Management.
+At the University of Minnesota, Winchester focuses on theoretical development and the use of advanced mixed methods to investigate the motives and consequences of being a performance outlier (i.e., star/high performers and strategic underperformers).

-Winchester holds an M.B.A from the University of Nebraska and a B.S. in business administration with concentrations in management, entrepreneurship, and marketing from the University of Nebraska at Omaha.
-He has published multiple research and teaching publications in the Journal of Organizational BehaviorJournal of Business Ethics, and The CASE Journal.
-Additionally, Winchester co-coordinate and teaches Leading Self and Teams (BA 1011) at the University of Minnesota, and serves in several service positions across the field, including as Ph.D.
-Student Representative for the Organizational Behavior Division as well as the Research Methods Division of the Academy of Management.
+Winchester holds an M.B.A. and B.S. in business administration from the University of Nebraska.
+He has published multiple research and teaching publications in the Journal of Management, Journal of Organizational BehaviorJournal of Business Ethics, and The CASE Journal.
+Additionally, Winchester co-coordinated and taught Leading Self and Teams (BA 1011) at the University of Minnesota, and serves in several service positions across the field, including as Chair of the New Doctoral Student Consortium and as Ph.D.
+Student Representative for both the Organizational Behavior and Research Methods Divisions of the Academy of Management.

 Prior to academia, Winchester owned and operated Your Wedding Planner, one of Omaha Nebraska's largest wedding planning and floral design businesses.
 He also has professional experience as a freelance website designer, freelance graphic designer, a marketing associate, and an e-commerce associate which he leverages in his research and teaching.
-Additionally, Winchester loves to write about himself in the third person where he gets to write anything he wants, no matter how silly.
+In his free time, he enjoys freelance web design, sand volleyball, and bird watching.
+Finally, Winchester loves to write about himself in the third person where he gets to write anything he wants, no matter how silly.
 Before college, Winchester graduated from Hogwarts School of Witchcraft and Wizardry.

 Selected Works & Activities